Should You Buy Cardano?

 ADA has seen such a spike in price because of the accomplishments of its roadmaps which would see it scale faster.
 Additionally, it will provide relatively lower transaction fees as well as have new and innovative decentralized applications which would provide seamless transactions within a short period of time.

-Cardano (ADA) ranks number one on Sanbase (behaviour analysis and monitoring platform) in terms of developer activity with 487.1 in the last 30 days.
+Cardano (ADA) ranked number one on Sanbase (behaviour analysis and monitoring platform) in terms of developer activity with 487.1 from March to April 2021.

 Will Cardano accomplish its roadmap by the end of 2021 and challenge Ethereum (ETH) and Tron (TRX) primarily as the new colonizer of the decentralized finance space?
 Is Cardano a good investment in 2021 and beyond?
 Will Cardano double in price due to DeFi in the near future?